Stay Safe by using your Common Sense on Safari.

 We like to say that the safest place is on a safari; however, it takes a common Sense of cooperation from clients.
 One example is that on Safari, movement on your own is limited.
 The reason is that you are in the wild, not in a petting zoo.
 Your lodge is guarded by armed security, which is for your protection.
 You cannot and should not wander off on your own.
 The sounds of a lion or the trumpeting sound of an elephant are authentic, which means you could get attacked.
 Something that has never happened to one of our clients.

+We will do our best to keep you safe but need your cooperation.
 The same applies during primate treks, hikes, nature walks, and climbs.
 The Uganda Wildlife Authority Rangers are highly trained professionals who aim to keep you safe.